The Happenings on Shaw Hill

 Part V

-“This is not Bram Stroker’s Dracula,” he said.
+Ian’s image came back onto the full screen and Nielson’s box dropped down next to the little boxes on the bottom left hand corner.“This is not Bram Stroker’s Dracula,” he said.
 “That was fiction.
-The is a little subtler, but just as concerning.
+This is a little subtler, but just as concerning.
 There was a man named Vlade the Impaler from Romania.”

-“Tell me about it,” Steve said.
+“Tell me more,” Dr. Scotts said.

 “Well, we think that the vampire strain is something like a zoonotic virus – a virus that originates from another animal or environmental source but can infect a human.
 The human carrier is not able to transmit.”